HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/create-new-starter-kit.md

 Bots communicate with the environment via stdin and stdout using series of space separated integers.
 There are two stages of communication - initialization and turn formats, and these are detailed below.

 ### Initialization
-At the beginning of the game, bot is sent the following, with each item newline-terminated:
+At the beginning of the game, bot is sent the following, finalized with a newline termination:

 - A single integer representing their own tag within the game.
 - Two integers representing the WIDTH and HEIGHT of the map.